Sorsogon City: Land

-Sorsogon City is accessible by land transport.

 Much of the city's population rely on public transportation such as tricycles and jeeps to get around the city.
 The city boasts its color-coded public transportation system which it has pioneered in the region.
 All tricycles have its own color code depending on the district, zone or route that it is serving.

 Inter-town trips are served by the new airconditioned e-jeepneys while inter-provincial trips are served by the UV Express Vans and number of bus companies operating provincial and regional routes, with the modern Sorsogon Integrated Terminal Exchange (SITEX) serving as the terminus.

 Air

 The city is 1-hour away from the Bicol International Airport located in Daraga, Albay.